People's Democracy (Ireland)

-People's Democracy (PD; Daonlathas an Phobail) was a political organisation that arose from the Northern Ireland civil rights movement.
+People's Democracy (PD) was a political organisation that arose from the Northern Ireland civil rights movement.
 It held that civil rights could be achieved only by the establishment of a socialist republic for all of Ireland.
 It demanded more radical reforms of the government of Northern Ireland than the Northern Ireland Civil Rights Association.

 Foundation

-It was founded on 9 October 1968 at a meeting held in the Queen's University Belfast debating hall.
+It was founded on 9 October 1968 at a meeting held in the Union Debating Society, the contemporary debating society in Queen's University Belfast.
 A catalyst for its foundation had been the attack on a Northern Ireland Civil Rights Association (NICRA) march in Derry on 5 October by the Royal Ulster Constabulary (RUC).

 The group consisted mainly of students who were involved with the Northern Ireland Civil Rights Association or left wing groups such as the Labour Clubs and Young Socialist Alliance.

 At the meeting the group decided on five aims: